valsamovich/cs.github.io/docs/tutorials/database.md

 ## The Relational Model.

 The characteristics of a relation:
-- Rows contain data about entity.
+- Rows contain data about entity
-- Columns contain data about attributes of the entity.
+- Columns contain data about attributes of the entity
 - Cells of the table holds a single value.
-- All entries in a column are of the same kind.
+- All entries in a column are of the same kind
 - Each column has a unique name.
 - The order of the column is unimportant
 - The order of the rows is unimportant
-- No two rows may hold identical sets of data values.
+- No two rows may hold identical sets of data values

 Example of the relation structure: